 In an effort to better understand water quality in Puget Sound, we've installed oceanographic sensors on ferries that cross Puget Sound regularly bringing cars and passengers across the water.

 Since 2009, sensors on the privately owned Victoria Clipper ferry have been measuring phytoplankton concentrations and temperature across hundreds of miles between Seattle and Victoria, B.C., Canada.
+That system is currently offline, but it will return soon.

 We're also studying how the Pacific Ocean influences ocean acidification and declining oxygen levels in Puget Sound and the Strait of Juan de Fuca.
 In 2013, we partnered with the Applied Physics Laboratory at the University of Washington to install instruments on Washington State Ferries to measure the velocities of currents across the entrance to Puget Sound.
 This information supports numerical models of Puget Sound and informs water quality management decisions.